enorganic/requirements/docs/contributing.md

 # Contributing to dependence

-## For Contributors and Code Owners
+## For Enorganic Contributors and Code Owners

 1. Clone and Install